KAZI-AZAHAR-UDDIN/KUKUFM-LANDING-PAGE/README.md

 npm run build: Builds the app for production to the build folder.
 Optimizes the build for best performance.

-npm run eject: Removes the single build dependency from your project for more control over configurations.
+npm run eject: Removes the build dependency from your project for more control over configurations.
+Note that this is a one-way operation.

 Learn More
 Create React App Documentation